drewlar/cse15l-lab-reports/LR3.md

 technical/plos/pmed.0020157.txt
 technical/plos/pmed.0020192.txt
 ```
+* Here, the output only gives files that are 2 kilobytes big which are within the government/ and plos/ directories, these files may be crucial in providing key data in cases such as Court cases, media outlet information and health information.

 ## 4. ```find [path] -iname [pattern[]```
 This command outputs the matched path but it is case insensitive.(Credit to ```man``` command)